Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes for global quotients

-Here, critical points $p, q, s$ is orientable whereas the critical point $r$ is non-orientable as the half-rotation reverses the orientation of the unstable manifold at $r$.
+Here, critical points $p, q, s$ are orientable whereas the critical point $r$ is non-orientable as the half-rotation reverses the orientation of the unstable manifold at $r$.
 Hence, we discard $<r>$ and do not use it as a generator in the above complex.
-In this way, we obtain a Morse-homology of $S^2/(\ZZ/2\ZZ)$ isomorphic to the singular homology of $S^2$.
+In this way, we obtain a Morse-homology of $S^2/(\ZZ/2\ZZ)$ which is isomorphic to the singular homology of $S^2$.

-In fact, this is $G$-invariant part of the Morse chain complex of $M$ when the critical points of $M$ are decorated with orientation sheaf of unstable manifolds.
-Such a point of view will be explained in more detail in the last section in the Bott-Morse setting.

-But this approach of taking invariant subcomplex obviously does not work for general orbifolds which are not global quotients. \end{example}
+Note that the method of taking invariant subcomplexes obviously does not work for general orbifolds which are not global quotients. \end{example}